treyhunner/treyhunner.github.com/source/_posts/2016-04-07-how-to-loop-with-indexes-in-python.markdown

 ## In Summary

-If you find yourself tempted to use `range(len(my_list))` or a loop counter, think about whether you can restructure your problem to use `zip`, `enumerate`, or a combination of the two.
+If you find yourself tempted to use `range(len(my_list))` or a loop counter, think about whether you can reframe your problem to allow usage of `zip` or `enumerate` (or a combination of the two).

 1. If you need to loop over multiple lists at the same time, use `zip`
 2. If you only need to loop over a single list just use a for-in loop
 3. If you need to loop over a list and you need item indexes, use `enumerate`

-Try using the cheat sheet above.
+If you find yourself struggling to figure out the best way to loop, try using the cheat sheet above.

+For more a more detailed explanation of the fundamentals of looping in Python, see Ned Batchelder's [Loop Like a Native][] presentation.

 Happy looping!

 [anti-patterns]: https://en.wikipedia.org/wiki/Anti-pattern
 [foreach]: https://en.wikipedia.org/wiki/Foreach_loop
+[loop like a native]: http://nedbatchelder.com/text/iter.html